lpenguin/trename/Readme.md

 usage: trename [-h] [-v] [-n] [-D] from_tpl to_tpl [files [files ...]]

 positional arguments:
-  from_tpl       Template for old file name to_tpl         Template for new file name files          Files that will be renamed
+  from_tpl       template for old file name to_tpl         template for new file name files          tiles that will be renamed

 optional arguments:
   -h, --help     show this help message and exit
-  -v, --verbose  Print old name and new name for each file -n, --dry-run  Print names, do not actually rename -D, --debug    Print debug information
+  -v, --verbose  print old name and new name for each file -n, --dry-run  print names, do not actually rename -D, --debug    print debug information
 ```